poet4lifetime/marytts-wiki/PreProcessing.md

 An easy way of extracting sound files containing individual prompts from a single sound file is automatizing the process by using a script written in e.g. Praat.
 In order to be able to do this, it is necessary to have a set of boundaries determining the beginning and endpoint of the interval containing each individual prompt.

-In case there is a channel containing the recording of prompt-separating beeps, this could be converted to a .TextGrid file with `Praat's Annotate > To TextGrid(silences)...` option that can be accessed from the object window.
+In case there is a channel containing the recording of prompt-separating beeps, this could be converted to a .TextGrid file with Praat's `Annotate > To TextGrid(silences)...` option that can be accessed from the object window.
+Each beep should be labeled as a silence, and the area between them (esentially the areas containing the prompts) should be labelled as sound.

-// Add explanation of how to label silences and how to label rest (i do not remember options by hand).

-// Picture of accessing this option in Praat?

 To open `TextGrid` and `Sound files` together in Praat:
 * open the files individually (`.wav` using `Open > Open long sound file` and `TextGrid` using `Open > Read from file`)